jasper-clarke/jasperclarke.com/src/posts/what-language-should-i-choose.md

 No matter what you choose, whether it's diving deeper into a familiar stack or venturing into new territory with a brand new language, the key takeaway is this: _Experiment, learn, and apply._ Every language you learn contributes to your growth as a developer, and in the end, it’s not about the language itself but how well you can use it to solve problems and in turn make the world a better place.

-This has been Jasper, until next time :wave:
+This has been Jasper, until next time 👋